miekg/skydns2/README.md

 instead will query 172.16.1.1 on port 54 and if that fails will query 10.10.244.1 (on 53) to get an answer.
 That answer will then given back to the original client.

+DO NOT.
+I repeat *DO NOT* forward from one SkyDNS instance to another.

 # FAQ